Under the leadership of Phil and Diane Stone, ever-growing numbers of people are discovering that Scargill is “a safe place to say dangerous things”.

 Scargill House is a hugely popular destination for churches to bring people away to.
 You could book in for an away-day for your PCC or an Alpha course, for example.
 Or you might book in for longer, such as for your annual church holiday or for bringing your youth group for a time of ministry and teaching.
 We would be delighted to welcome you for mid-week or weekend events, and we can provide input to your schedule or you are free to run the whole programme yourselves.
 Please book well in advance!

-We currently have a resident community of around 25-35 people at any one time, who follow a ‘new-monastic‘ lifestyle while they are with us.
+We currently have a resident community of around 35 people at any one time, who follow a ‘new-monastic‘ lifestyle while they are with us.
+The Community is made up of Community Members and International Community Volunteers of many denominations and traditions.
 These are perfectly ordinary people who have committed to spending anything from a few weeks to a few years living and working at Scargill.
 The community includes men, women and children, housed in single, married or family accommodation here on the estate.
-The community do all the work involved in keeping Scargill running, make pathway promises, link to rule of life page and follow a rhythm of life and worship.
+The Community do all the work involved in keeping Scargill running, make pathway promises, and follow a rhythm of life and worship.

 How we’re funded